 Need a way to get your students out of their seats?

 And don’t be fooled: TPR isn’t just for little kids!
-Here’s how—and why—you should make the most of it in your Spanish lesson plans.
+Here’s how—and why—you should make the most of it in your Spanish lessons.

-Why You Should Be Using TPR Right Now in Your Spanish Classroom
+- Why You Should Use TPR in Your Classroom

 Ready to get started?
-Try these classic—yet totally timeless—TPR activities on for size:
+Try these classic, effective TPR activities in your upcoming lessons.

 1. Do as I Say

-The Basics: Start new language learners off on the right foot by teaching basic classroom commands before you do anything else.
+Start new language learners off right by teaching basic classroom commands before anything else.
 They’ll know what you expect when you give instructions in the target language, and they’ll be able to show what they know by following orders instead of speaking right out of the gate.
-This is classic TPR in its purest form.

 Ways to Play:

 - Simple Modeling.
 Start by simply modeling the directions and having students follow suit.
 With any TPR activity, you should begin by having students only perform the actions—no speaking yet.

 As you continue, you’ll find that students naturally repeat after you or say the word as they perform the action, and that’s ok.
 Allow them to speak if and when they wish during TPR modeling.